ProfessorKazarinoff/Problem-Solving-101-with-Python/conversion_tools/README.md

 ### Build the .pdf using TexWorks

-Use the seperate TexWorks program to open the .tex file outputed by nb2pdf.py
+Use the separate TexWorks program to open the .tex file outputed by nb2pdf.py

 Use the XeLaTeX compiler to output a .pdf (XeLaTeX seems to output the TOC, but pdf LaTeX does not.
 May need more investigation)